lsst-dm/dmtn-208/index.rst

 The initial implementation will not support this.

 The FITS file will be provided to the user via a signed link for the location of the FITS file in the cutout object store.
-Signed URLs are temporary and are expected to have a lifetime shorter than the cutout object store, so the image cutout service will generate new signed URLs each time the job results are requested (possibly with caching of up to an hour).
+Signed URLs are temporary and are expected to have a lifetime shorter than the cutout object store.
+The initial implementation will use a signed URL lifetime of 15 minutes.
+Therefore, the image cutout service will generate new signed URLs each time the job results are requested.
 The URL of the job result may therefore change, although the underlying objects will stay the same, and the client should not save the URL for much later use.
 The same will be done for alternate image output formats when those are supported.

 The SQL database that holds metadata about async jobs will hold the S3 URL to the objects in the cutout object store.
 That information will be retrieved from there by the API service and used to construct the UWS job status response.

-Because the image will be retrieved directly from the underlying object store, the ``Content-Type`` metadata for files downloaded directly by the user must be correct in the object store.
-The current plan is to have ButlerURI automatically set the ``Content-Type`` based on the file extension, and ensure that files stored in a output Butler collection have appropriate extensions.

 Alternate image types
 ~~~~~~~~~~~~~~~~~~~~~